software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > Exercise 15
 >
-> Decide which group member gives the Sprint Review demonstration at the beginning of the next Sprint.
-This group member should make sure that they have a working version of the application on their computer and is able to show how the new features work in the user's perspective.
+> Decide which team member gives the Sprint Review demonstration at the beginning of the next Sprint.
+This team member should make sure that they have a working version of the application on their computer and is able to show how the new features work in the user's perspective.

 {: .warning }